Generic selectors

 While some fasts are done for health benefits, this booklet is focused upon fasting that is pleasing to God.
 That means He wants us to devote ourselves to Him when we fast:

-ZECHARIAH 7:5-6 “Speak to all the people of the land, and to the priests, saying, ‘When you fasted and mourned in the fifth and seventh months, even those seventy years, did you truly fast to Me, even to Me?
-6 And when you ate, and when you drank, did you not eat for yourselves, and drink for yourselves?
+ZECHARIAH 7:5-6 “Say to all the people of the land, and to the priests: ‘When you fasted and mourned in the fifth and seventh months during those seventy years, did you really fast for Me–for Me?
+6 ‘When you eat and when you drink, do you not eat and drink for yourselves?

 If fasting afflicts our souls and produces a humble heart and mind, what then?
 Is that all there is to it?
 To only spend the time suffering and being humble before God?
 How does God respond to someone who is afflicted and humble?

-ISAIAH 66:2 For all these things My hand has made, and these things came to be,” says the LORD.
-“But to this one I will look, to him who is of a poor [lowly] and contrite [dejected] spirit and who trembles at My Word.
+ISAIAH 66:2 For all those things My hand has made, and all those things exist,” Says the LORD.
+“But on this one will I look: on him who is poor [humble] and of a contrite [shameful, as a sinner] spirit, and who trembles at My word.

 God certainly takes notice of those who are afflicted and humble.
 The word look means to gaze intently upon and regard with favor.
 In other words, in a state of affliction and humility we gain the attention of God.
 An example of this is when Esther was received by king Ahasuerus:

-ESTHER 5:2-3 And it was so that when the king saw Esther the queen standing in the court, she received favor in his sight.
-And the king held out to Esther the golden scepter in his hand.
-And Esther drew near and touched the top of the scepter.
-3 And the king said to her, “What do you desire, Queen Esther?
-And what is your wish?
-It shall be given to you even to half of the kingdom.”
+ESTHER 5:2-3 So it was, when the king saw Queen Esther standing in the court, that she found favor in his sight, and the king held out to Esther the golden scepter that was in his hand.
+Then Esther went near and touched the top of the scepter.
+3 And the king said to her, “What do you wish, Queen Esther?
+What is your request?
+It shall be given to you–up to half the kingdom!”

-2 SAMUEL 12:16 And David prayed to God for the child.
-Then David fasted and went in and lay all night upon the earth.”
+2 SAMUEL 12:16 David therefore pleaded [prayed] with God for the child, and David fasted and went in and lay all night on the ground.

-PSALM 22:24 For He [the LORD] has not despised nor abhorred the affliction of the afflicted; and He has not hidden His face from him, but when he [the afflicted and humble person] cried to Him, He heard.
+PSALM 22:24 For He [the LORD] has not despised nor abhorred the affliction of the afflicted; Nor has He hidden His face from Him; but when He cried to Him, He heard.

-PSALMS 69:10-13 When I wept in my soul with fasting, it became my reproach.
-11 I also made sackcloth my clothing, and I became a proverb to them.
-12 Those who sit in the gate speak about me; and I was the song of the drunkards.
-13 But as for me, my prayer is to You, O LORD, in an acceptable time; O God, in the abundance of Your mercy answer me, in the truth of Your salvation.
+PSALMS 69:10-13 When I wept and chastened my soul with fasting, that became my reproach.
+11 I also made sackcloth my garment; I became a byword to them.
+12 Those who sit in the gate speak against me, and I am the song of the drunkards.
+13 But as for me, my prayer is to You, O LORD, in the acceptable time; O God, in the multitude of Your mercy, hear me in the truth of Your salvation.

-PSALM 106:44 Nevertheless, He [the LORD] looked upon their affliction when He heard their cry;
+PSALM 106:44 Nevertheless He [the LORD] regarded their affliction, when He heard their cry;

-ACTS 10:30 And Cornelius said, “Four days ago I was fasting until this hour, and at the ninth hour I was praying in my house; and suddenly a man stood before me in bright apparel,
+ACTS 10:30 So Cornelius said, “Four days ago I was fasting until this hour; and at the ninth hour I prayed in my house, and behold, a man stood before me in bright clothing,

-EZRA 8:21-23 Then I proclaimed a fast there at the river Ahava, so that we might humble ourselves before our God in order to seek from Him a right way for us, and for our little ones, and for all our goods.
-22 For I was ashamed to ask of the king troops and horsemen to help us against the enemy in the way because we had spoken to the king, saying, “The hand of our God is upon all those who seek Him for good, but His power and His wrath are against all those who forsake Him.”
-23 So we fasted and prayed to our God about this.
-And He was entreated of us.
+EZRA 8:21-23 Then I proclaimed a fast there at the river of Ahava, that we might humble ourselves before our God, to seek from Him the right way for us and our little ones and all our possessions.
+22 For I was ashamed to request of the king an escort of soldiers and horsemen to help us against the enemy on the road, because we had spoken to the king, saying, “The hand of our God is upon all those for good who seek Him, but His power and His wrath are against all those who forsake Him.”
+23 So we fasted and entreated our God for this, and He answered our prayer.

 God gives great heed to the prayers of those that are both afflicted and humble.
-Afflicting ourselves is a petition to draw close to God’s throne and those that come before the Great King must be humble in heart and mind.
-He will always look to such a person because He is drawn to those who are meek[17]:
+Afflicting ourselves is a petition to draw close to God’s throne.
+Those that come before the Great King must be humble in heart and mind.
+He will always look to such a person because He is drawn to those who are meek[16]:

-EZRA 8:21, 23 Then I proclaimed a fast there at the river Ahava, so that we might humble ourselves before our God in order to seek from Him a right way for us, and for our little ones, and for all our goods. … 23 So we fasted and prayed to our God about this.
-And He was entreated of us.
+EZRA 8:21, 23 Then I proclaimed a fast there at the river of Ahava, that we might humble ourselves before our God, to seek from Him the right way for us and our little ones and all our possessions. … 23 So we fasted and entreated our God for this, and He answered our prayer.

 In the Hebrew, entreat is figuratively “burning incense in worship.”
 When we pray to God while fasting, we do so for very personal needs and desires.
 Many times these are attended with very private emotions.
 We do not usually expose our personal inner thoughts when praying with others.
 Communing with God during a fast is a most intimate time because we expose our deep inner self.
 For those reasons, personal prayer with God is a private matter: